Quick verdict

 - You’re okay with quote-based pricing for restaurant-specific capability.

-Choose Square POS if:
+Choose Square if:

 - You run a cafe, counter-service, or simple food operation.